hapifhir/playground-basic-test-app-react/README.md

 - [ ] Update the `Questionnaire` Component to be mobile-friendly.

 - [ ] Please include unit tests for your work.

 - [ ] Commit your work.

+### Advanced Tasks:

+- [ ] Refactor `Practitioner` class component into functional component using [React hooks](https://reactjs.org/docs/hooks-intro.html).

+- [ ] Add `PractitionerCard` component, display the each practitioner in card format, display data in proper format. ie. Date of birth in (YYYY/MM/DD) format, replace `undefined` value with `N/A`.
+Add Typechecking with [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).

+- [ ] Display loading state until the request is not complete.

+- [ ] Add a delete button in `PractitionerCard`, should ask for confirmation when clicked.
+Remove the particular `Practioner` when confirmed.
+Note: No need to make server request.

+- [ ] Add [`ErrorBoundary`](https://reactjs.org/docs/error-boundaries.html) component, use this component to make sure it catches the javascript errors thrown from `Practitioner` component.

+- [ ] Commit your work.